Find answers below to some of the most commonly asked questions we receive.

 Commercial drone use is capped at 400’ AGL (Above Ground Level).
 If there are higher buildings or structures within 200′ horizontal distance from our operation we can fly 100’ above those buildings or structures which often gives a higher “service ceiling” in urban areas with tall buildings around.
 Depending on the reason, the site and surroundings we can sometimes get special approval to fly above 400’AGL.
 Please allow 30 business days to process these special requests.

 All our drones have different top speeds available.
-Our fastest unit right now can fly at speeds up to 85km/h.
+Our fastest unit right now can fly at speeds over 100km/h.

 Yes!
 Drones are the perfect tool for all your industrial needs.
 We are able to cover areas as small as a couple acres, right on up to sites of several hundred acres.
 The technical capabilities of the drone combined with very sophisticated back end software processing enables us to generate high resolution large area terrain maps and 3D images.